-FASAB issued the following new standards that are applicable to the Financial Report, but are not yet implemented at the governmentwide level for fiscal year 2019:
+FASAB issued the following new standards that are applicable to the Financial Report, but are not yet implemented at the government-wide level for FY 2020:

-- In April 2018, FASAB issued SFFAS No. 54, Leases: An Amendment of SFFAS No. 5, Accounting for Liabilities of the Federal Government, and SFFAS No. 6, Accounting for Property, Plant, and Equipment.
+In April 2018, FASAB issued SFFAS No. 54, Leases: An Amendment of SFFAS No. 5, Accounting for Liabilities of the Federal Government, and SFFAS No. 6, Accounting for Property, Plant, and Equipment.
 SFFAS No. 54 revises the financial reporting standards for federal lease accounting.
 It provides a comprehensive set of lease accounting standards to recognize federal lease activities in the reporting entity's financial statements and includes appropriate disclosures.
-This Statement requires that federal lessees (for other than intragovernmental leases) recognize a lease liability and a leased asset at the commencement of the lease term, unless it meets any of the scope exclusions or the definition/criteria of short-term leases, or contracts or agreements that transfer ownership, or intragovernmental leases.
-A federal lessor would recognize a lease receivable and deferred revenue, unless it meets any of the scope exclusions or the definition/criteria or short-term leases, contracts or agreements that transfer ownership, or intragovernmental leases.
-SFFAS No. 54 is effective in fiscal year 2021 and early implementation is not permitted. - In September 2019, FASAB issued SFFAS No. 57, Omnibus Amendments 2019.
-SFFAS No. 57 eliminates the RSSI category by rescinding SFFAS No. 8, Supplementary Stewardship Reporting in its entirety.
-The elimination of the RSSI category is effective in fiscal year 2020.
-Early adoption is not permitted.
+This Statement requires that federal lessees (for other than intra-governmental leases) recognize a lease liability and a right-to-use lease asset at the commencement of the lease term, unless it meets any of the scope exclusions or the definition/criteria of short-term leases, or contracts or agreements that transfer ownership, or intra-governmental leases.
+A federal lessor would recognize a lease receivable and deferred revenue, unless it meets any of the scope exclusions or the definition/criteria of short-term leases, contracts or agreements that transfer ownership, or intra-governmental leases.
+SFFAS No. 58, Deferral of the Effective Date of SFFAS 54, Leases, issued in June 2020, defers the effective date of SFFAS No. 54 to FY 2024 and early implementation is not permitted.

-C. Accounts and Taxes Receivable
+C. Accounts Receivable, Net

 Accounts receivable represent claims to cash or other assets from entities outside the government that arise from the sale of goods or services, duties, fines, certain license fees, recoveries, or other provisions of the law.
 Accounts receivable are reported net of an allowance for uncollectible amounts.
 An allowance is established when it is more likely than not the receivables will not be totally collected.
 The allowance method varies among the entities in the government and is usually based on past collection experience and is reestimated periodically as needed.
-Methods include statistical sampling of receivables, specific identification and intensive analysis of each case, aging methodologies, and percentage of total receivables based on historical collection.
+Methods may include statistical sampling of receivables, specific identification and intensive analysis of each case, aging methodologies, and percentage of total receivables based on historical collection.

-Taxes receivable consist primarily of uncollected tax assessments, penalties, and interest when taxpayers have agreed or a court has determined the assessments are owed.
+Accounts receivable also includes the amount of taxes receivable that consist primarily of uncollected tax assessments, penalties, and interest when taxpayers have agreed, or a court has determined, the assessments are owed.
 Taxes receivable do not include unpaid assessments when taxpayers or a court have not agreed that the amounts are owed (compliance assessments) or the government does not expect further collections due to factors such as the taxpayer's death, bankruptcy, or insolvency (write-offs).
 Taxes receivable are reported net of an allowance for the estimated portion deemed to be uncollectible.
 The allowance for uncollectible amounts represents the difference between gross taxes receivable and the amounts estimated to be collectible.
+See Note 3-Accounts Receivable, Net for additional information.

-D. Loans Receivable and Loan Guarantee Liabilities
+D. Direct Loans and Loan Guarantees Receivable, Net and Loan Guarantees Liability

-Direct loans obligated and loan guarantees committed after fiscal year 1991 are reported based on the present value of the net cash flows estimated over the life of the loan or guarantee.
-The difference between the outstanding principal of the direct loans and the present value of their net cash inflows is recognized as a subsidy cost allowance.
-The present value of estimated net cash flows of the loan guarantees is recognized as a liability for loan guarantees.
+Direct loans obligated and loan guarantees committed after FY 1991 are reported based on the PV of the net cash flows estimated over the life of the loan or guarantee.
+The difference between the outstanding principal of the direct loans and the

+PV of their net cash inflows is recognized as a subsidy cost allowance.
+The PV of estimated net cash flows of the loan guarantees is recognized as a liability for loan guarantees.